madan712/hello-docker/README.md

 ```

 ### Run individual container(s) in a docker network
-Since springboot application need to connect to database, both the containers should be present in same docker network
+Since springboot application need to connect to database, both the containers should be present in same docker network.
 Note - If user doesn't provide network explicitly docker will run container in repective default network
 ```
 docker network create mynetwork
 ```